rustyhaze2010/Rusty.Silver/README.md

 # silver

-Silver is a site built for apach2 and php that can be used to test php apps new site designs.
-It can be used as a base if need be.
+Silver is a site page switcher that work for apach2 and php.
+It can be used to test php apps new site designs.
+It can be used as a base for a much larger site.

-Built by Jeremy Lamphier
+Built by Jae Lamp